19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 34 of 2016 wef 29/12/2016]

-(4) In this section, “computer” and “computer output” have the same meanings as in the Computer Misuse and Cybersecurity Act (Cap.
+(4) In this section, “computer” and “computer output” have the same meanings as in the Computer Misuse Act (Cap.
 50A).

 [37/2002; 3/2013]

+[Act 9 of 2018 wef 31/08/2018]

 ### Failure to comply with section 64, 65, 65A or 65B